The New Avengers: The 1970s Television Series

 More recently he appeared in a cameo role as the crime boss Ritchie Stringer in EastEnders.

-Hunt suffered mixed health in recent years; in 1992 he collapsed shortly before appearing in a thriller at the Theatre Royal, Windsor, and he had a serious heart attack in December 1999 and had to pull out of panto at Malvern.
+Hunt suffered mixed health during the 1990s; in 1992 he collapsed shortly before appearing in a thriller at the Theatre Royal, Windsor, and he had a serious heart attack in December 1999 and had to pull out of panto at Malvern.

 Gareth Hunt married three times.
 He is survived by his third wife, Amanda, and by a son from each of his marriages.